eclipse-cyclonedds/cyclonedds-python/docs/source/idl.rst

 Dictionaries
 ^^^^^^^^^^^^

-Currently dictionaries are not supported by the Cyclone IDL compiler.
+Currently dictionaries are not supported by the IDL compiler.
 However, if your project is pure python there is no problem in using them.
 Unlike a raw python :class:`dict<python:dict>` both the key and the value need to have a constant type.
 This is expressed using the :class:`Dict<python:typing.Dict>` from the :mod:`typing<python:typing>` module.

 .. code-block:: python
    :linenos: